airen3339/TextureMerger_py/README.md

 # TextureMerger
 ## About
-It can merge multiple textures into texture maps using OpenCV, and can revert back.
+It can merge multiple textures into texture maps or revert using OpenCV.